Unity has a rich and sophisticated animation system (sometimes referred to as ‘Mecanim’). It provides:

 A very simple Animator Controller might only contain one or two clips, for example to control a powerup spinning and bouncing, or to animate a door opening and closing at the correct time.
 A more advanced Animator Controller might contain dozens of humanoid animations for all the main character’s actions, and might blend between multiple clips at the same time to provide a fluid motion as the player moves around the scene.

-Unity’s Animation system also has numerous special features for handling humanoid characters which give you the ability to retarget humanoid animation from any source (Eg. motion capture, the asset store, or some other third-party animation library) to your own character model, as well as adjusting muscle definitions.
+Unity’s Animation system also has numerous special features for handling humanoid characters which give you the ability to retarget humanoid animation from any source (for example: motion capture; the Asset Store; or some other third-party animation library) to your own character model, as well as adjusting muscle definitions.
 These special features are enabled by Unity’s Avatar system, where humanoid characters are mapped to a common internal format.

 Each of these pieces - the Animation Clips, the Animator Controller, and the Avatar, are brought together on a GameObject via the Animator Component.
 This component has a reference to an Animator Controller, and (if required) the Avatar for this model.
 The Animator Controller, in turn, contains the references to the Animation Clips it uses.